 Speeding, distracted driving and impaired driving

-- 80 per cent of fatally injured drivers ages 18-34 were speeding, according to the Traffic Injury Research Foundation
+- 80 per cent of fatally injured drivers ages 18 to 34 were speeding, according to the Traffic Injury Research Foundation

-- 48 per cent of fatal/serious injury collisions involved distracting, according to Transport Canada
+- 21 per cent of fatal crashes and 27 per cent of serious injury collisions involved distraction, according to Transport Canada

 - 4 Canadians die, on average, each day in collisions involving drugs or alcohol, as reported by MADD